 - They are more convenient to share with other viewers.
 If you set your angled spotting scope to a certain height most people will still be able to view through the eyepiece without needing to adjust the scope’s position.

-- An angled scope allows you to aim skyward at a bird in a tree, soaring hawks, the mountains or the moon.
+- An angled scope allows you to aim skyward at a bird in a tree, soaring hawks, the mountains or the moon as well as straight ahead or downwards at the beach or landscape.

 In other cases, a straight scope will be preferable.
-It is more trivial to use because where you point is where you look.
-A straight scope is also good for a hunter who is spotting game while lying on the ground.
+For example, a straight scope would be good for a hunter who is spotting game while lying on the ground.
 It allows for a straight “point and shoot” alignment as well as keeping your head down low when stalking wildlife.
-A straight spotting scopes works well when looking either straight ahead or downwards from an elevated location.
-For example looking down at the beach, checking the surf or viewing the landscape from your elevated porch.

 What Other Features Should I Consider?

 Spotting scopes are frequently used in extreme weather conditions, so features like waterproof and fog-proof are desirable.
 A lot of vendors say that they have waterproof scopes, but they are only protected against water.
 Proper waterproofing will make sure that your spotting scope is protected from all types of water and moisture and will not fog up.
 This also means that the inside of your scope will have protection from corrosion, which will be an added benefit if you like to use it near the ocean.
-Our spotting scopes by Barska, Celestron, Bushnell and Bresser are all highly durable and 100% waterproofed and water sealed.
+Our spotting scopes by Avalon, Yukon and Bushnell are all highly durable and 100% waterproofed and water sealed.

 Another feature to look for is long eye relief.
 In plain English, this means that you will be able to position your eye further away from your eyepiece and still see a clear image.
 This is important if you’ll be wearing your glasses or sunglasses while using the spotting scope.
 Most mid to high-end scopes have a long enough eye relief for all users.